edgedb/easy-edgedb/chapter16/index.md

 }
 ```

 You can also split by `\n` to split by new line.
-You can't see it but from the point of view of the computer every new line has a `\n` in it.
-So this:
+You can’t see it as a human but from the point of view of the computer every new line has a `\n` in it.
+Take this for example:

 ```edgeql
 select str_split('Oh, hear me!